spacebro/spacebro/README.md

 > Here comes the chywalry.

-Chywalry's here to help you connect your app together.
+Chywalry's here to help you connect your apps together.
 You define a list of events, and make sure your client apps calls and listen to them.

-It also provide an image writer utility via the `write-img` event (see below).
+It also provides an image writer utility via the `write-img` event.

 ## Installation